jmanunderwood/rc522-PAM/README.md

 Now you shoud only be able to authenticate on your system, if you are able to scan the correct RFID card for your user.

-If any of you reading this is brave enough to install my software on your machine, I would appreciate it if your let me know how it goes, and open an Issue here if you encounter a problem along the way.
+If anyone of you reading this is brave enough to install my software on your machine, I would appreciate it if your let me know how it goes, and open an Issue here if you encounter a problem along the way.